There are many different commercial real estate listing websites on the market.

 CREXI is not only a listing platform for commercial real estate but also a transaction management solution.

 It was launched in 2016 and today offers all types of commercial properties for sale, lease, and auction.

 The total property inventory size is 368,593, and the total monthly visits are 1,350,000, translating into an average of 3.6 monthly visits per property listing.

 You can list on CREXI for free, but CREXI Pro, which offers more visibility, is fee-based.

 Currently, pricing is not disclosed on their website.

 You can learn more about CREXI here.

-The Ten-X commercial real estate platform has a stronger focus on end-to-end transactions and promotes property types such as hotel, industrial, self-storage, land, multi-family, retail, office, and special purpose listings.
+The Ten-X commercial real estate platform strongly focuses on end-to-end transactions.
+It promotes property types such as hotels, industrial, self-storage, land, multi-family, retail, office, and special purpose listings.

 It is a bit stronger involved in the transactions, because it qualifies and vets all buyers.